Veterans Resources

 The Veterans Education Benefits Associate and Veterans Pre-Admission Associate are available to assist veterans, active duty personnel, National Guard members, Reservists, spouses and dependents who are eligible for Veterans Educational Benefits.
 Eligibility is determined by the U.S. Department of Veterans Affairs by submitting an online application.
 If you are a student looking to utilize Veterans Educational Benefits please visit Steps to Enroll for Veterans.

 All prior credit, both military and other educational institutions must be evaluated by TMCC’s Admissions and Records Office via a request for official transcripts.
-To request a military transcript and submit TMCC’s Transfer Credit Evaluation Request please see the following links:
+To request a military transcript and submit TMCC’s Transfer Credit Evaluation Request, please see the following links:

 Below are the following progression standards for students receiving Veterans Education Benefits.
 Students using VA education benefits at Truckee Meadows Community College must maintain satisfactory academic progress toward a degree or certificate to remain in good standing.
 Students who meet the satisfactory academic progress requirements are considered to be in “good standing” status.

-Students using VA education benefits who feel, because of extenuating circumstances, they have not been able to meet their progression standards, may submit an appeal to the Financial Aid Academic Progress Appeals Committee.
+Students using VA education benefits who feel, because of extenuating circumstances, they have not been able to meet their progression standards may submit an appeal to the Financial Aid Academic Progress Appeals Committee.
 Satisfactory progress is defined as follows.

 1. Grade Point Average — As the “W” grade has no impact in determining the grade point average, it is interpreted as no credit, as if the class were never taken.
 An adjusted enrollment certification will be submitted to the Veterans Administration for any veteran student who receives a “W” grade.
 This may result in the veteran student having to pay back a portion of their veterans education benefits received for that semester.

-2. Credit Completion — Students using VA education benefits must carefully review their courses and degree program to assure that
+2. Credit Completion — Students using VA education benefits must carefully review their courses and degree program to ensure that

 1. no more than the number of credits required for the degree have been earned; and